Stories

 A quest for fish

-Tak Ishiwata is always on the looA”Who kout for fresh produce and seafood in St. John’s.
-He laughs at the irony of the circuitous route that the tuna he orders from his Toronto supplier might take before it arrives at his restaurant.
+Restaurateur Tak Ishiwata is always on the lookout for fresh produce and seafood in St. John’s.
+He points to the irony of the circuitous route taken by fresh tuna before it arrives at his restaurant.

 Tak Ishiwata is a Newfoundland-born chef of Japanese heritage.
-He is the owner and chief chef of Basho Restaurant, well known for its fusion cuisine, use of wild local ingredients, and cocktails.
+He is the owner and chef of Basho Restaurant in St. John’s, well known for its fusion cuisine, use of wild local ingredients, and cocktails.

 Food Culture Challenges Experience Grocery Culture Shock Trade Japan Japanese Food